andreaschandra/andreaschandra/README.md

 ### Black Magic at Science

-- love reading papers
+Love reading papers

-- often conduct mini workshop at Jakarta Research
+Often conduct mini workshop at Jakarta Research

-- Research interest: Natural Language Processing and Generation
+Research interest: Natural Language Processing and Generation

-- A fan of Hugging Face
+A fan of Hugging Face

+Contact me through Discord andreaschandra#4851

+Top ranked at The Data Share Server - Discord

-- Life is not supposed to be boring
+Life is not supposed to be boring